H4rmey/Blok2ttrpg/README.md

 ## A note on authorship

 The system documentation is written by hand.
-The application code is largely AI-assisted - I would rather spend my limited free time on the rules and my friends and family than hand-writing all the tooling - but it is heavily steered and managed by me.
+The application code is largely AI-assisted - I would rather spend my limited free time on my friends and family than hand-writing all the tooling - but it is heavily steered and managed by me.